 A Flink streaming program is modeled as an independent stream processing computation and is typically known as a job.
 The entire lifecycle of a Flink job is the responsibility of the Flink framework; be it deployment, fault-tolerance or upgrades.
 The resources used by a Flink job come from resource managers like YARN, Mesos, pools of deployed Docker containers in existing clusters (e.g., a Hadoop cluster in case of YARN), or from standalone Flink installations.
 Flink jobs can start and stop themselves, which is important for finite streaming jobs or batch jobs.
 From an ownership perspective, a Flink job is often the responsibility of the team that owns the cluster that the framework runs, often the data infrastructure, BI or ETL team.

-Kafka Streams is a library that can be embedded inside any standard Java application.
-As such, the lifecycle of a Kafka Streams application is the responsibility of the application developer or operator.
-Kafka Streams does not dictate how the application should be configured, monitored or deployed and seamlessly integrates with a company’s existing packaging, deployment, monitoring and operations tooling.
-From an ownership perspective, a Kafka Streams application is often the responsibility of the respective product teams.
+The Streams API in Kafka is a library that can be embedded inside any standard Java application.
+As such, the lifecycle of a Kafka Streams API application is the responsibility of the application developer or operator.
+The Streams API does not dictate how the application should be configured, monitored or deployed and seamlessly integrates with a company’s existing packaging, deployment, monitoring and operations tooling.
+From an ownership perspective, a Streams application is often the responsibility of the respective product teams.

 Besides affecting the deployment model, running the stream processing computation embedded inside your application vs. as an independent process in a cluster touches issues like resource isolation or separation vs. unification of concerns.
 For instance, running a stream processing computation inside your application means that it uses the packaging and deployment model of the application itself.
 And running a stream processing computation on a central cluster means that you can allow it to be managed centrally and use the packaging and deployment model already offered by the cluster.
 Likewise, running a stream processing computation on a central cluster provides separation of concerns as the stream processing part of the application’s business logic lives separately from the rest of the application and the message transport layer (for example, this means that resources dedicated to stream processes are isolated from resources dedicated to Kafka).
 On the other hand, running a stream processing computation inside your application is convenient if you want to manage your entire application, along with the stream processing part, using a uniform set of operational tooling.
 Depending on the requirements of a specific application, one or the other approach may be more suitable.

 Call out: Stream processing is used in a variety of places in an organization — from user-facing applications to running analytics on streaming data.
-Kafka Streams and Flink are used in both capacities.
-The main distinction lies in where these applications live — as jobs in a central cluster (Flink), or inside microservices (Kafka Streams).
+The Streams API in Kafka and Flink are used in both capacities.
+The main distinction lies in where these applications live — as jobs in a central cluster (Flink), or inside microservices (Streams API).

 Distributed Coordination and Fault Tolerance